The Master of Research (MRes) is a two-year research training degree that provides you with a pathway to PhD study and a future research career.

 In your online application, you will find a drop-down list of available campus locations.

-You need to choose the Parramatta City (Macquarie St) campus location as this is where the Master of Research is primarily based during the coursework stage.
+You need to choose the Parramatta City (Macquarie St) campus location as this is where the Master of Research is primarily based during the program work stage.

 It may take 6-8 weeks to receive an outcome for your application.
 All offers of admission require a full assessment and endorsement from the relevant School or Institute to ensure the provision of suitable supervision and resources.